-Segmentation not only helps you understand what products to show your customers – it’s much bigger and much more cross channel then given credit for.
-It can range from dynamic landing pages, Facebook shopping ads, email content, content recommendations, push notifications, discount strategy etc.
+Segmentation not only helps you understand what products to show your customers – it’s much bigger and much more cross-channel than given credit for.
+It can range from dynamic landing pages, Facebook shopping ads, email content, content recommendations, push notifications, discount strategies, etc.

 1:1 Personalization can take many forms.
 For example, email marketing is a really good medium to develop an intimate medium of communication with a customer, if effective 1:1 personalization is implemented.
-An effective 1:1 personalization here would enable the brand to create a compilation of suggested content, product recommendations, and a personalized note all on the basis of the users past buying and site browsing behaviors.
+An effective 1:1 personalization here would enable the brand to create a compilation of suggested content, product recommendations, and a personalized note all based on the user's past buying and site browsing behaviors.
 This takes traditional product discovery to the next level.

 Time – 14 days